davidtrestini/PNpedia/Core post-Newtonian quantities/Circular orbits/Waveform/TaylorT2/README.md

 * ``phase_S1.txt'' is the linear-in-spin contribution to the phase of two spinning black holes
 * ``phase_S2.txt'' is the quadratic-in-spin contribution to the phase of two spinning black holes
 * ``phase_S3.txt'' is the cubic-in-spin contribution to the phase of two spinning black holes
+* ``phase_tidal.txt'' is the nonspinning tidal contribution to the phase of two compact objects

 The chirp $\dot{x}_{22}(x_\text{22})$ is given in the ``Chirp'' folder and is  decomposed as follows:
 * ``chirp_NS.txt'' is the phase of two nonspinning black holes